pantheon-systems/documentation/source/_docs/create-custom-upstream.md

 ### Pull in Core from Pantheon's Upstream
-To avoid incompatibilities, it's highly recommended that you track Pantheon's corresponding upstream repository within the Custom Upstream.
+To avoid incompatibilities, you must track Pantheon's corresponding upstream repository within the Custom Upstream.

 Navigate to the Custom Upstream's root directory using the command line, then add the appropriate Pantheon upstream as a [remote](https://git-scm.com/docs/git-remote):
 <!-- Nav tabs -->